-Adopting measures such as a healthy diet and regular exercise.
+Adopt a well-balanced diet and exercise regularly.
 A healthy lifestyle can go a long way towards preventing sickness.

-Manage stress better.
-Learn to manage psychological stress and chronic stressors (such as interpersonal problems) to reduce susceptibility to colds.
+Manage your stress better.
+By learning to manage your psychological stress and chronic stressors (such as interpersonal problems), it helps reduce your susceptibility to colds and the flu.

 For more information on the

-causes and treatments for common flu and influenza, see previous page.
+causes and treatments for common flu and influenza, see page 1.